EdidiongEsu/portfolio/README.md

 ![](https://github.com/EdidiongEsu/portfolio/blob/master/img/Capture.PNG)

-Hello, my name is Edidiong Esu.
+H1, my name is Edidiong Esu.

 I am a passionate writer who is enthusiastic about getting information behind the obscurity of data.
 The idea that there is an infinite amount of information behind numbers keeps me ticking.
 I think my best attribute is the intentional effort to make sure i learn new things everyday.
 My hobbies include gaming, playing chess and playing basketball.